dhyeythumar/Search-Engine/README.md

 To run this project you would require News API and you can get this [**over here**](https://newsapi.org).
 Replace your API key with `--API key here--` in this [**file**](./models/news_api.js).

 - **MySQL Database :**
-You would also require a database from where the queries can execute.
+You would also require a database on which the queries can be executed.
 You can refer the database schema used in this project [**here**](./database_schema.md).

 - **Web Crawler :**
 You would also require a crawler to crawl the internet and scrape the data from webpages and store them in MySQL database.
 I have created web-crawler/web-spider to accomplish this task but its not been included in this repo if you want my scraper then contact me [**here**](https://dhyeythumar.github.io/my_portfolio/about.html#contact-form).